 Do I need to become a citizen to buy a home in the U.S.?

-No, you won’t need a U.S. citizenship or a green card, but you will need an Individual Taxpayer Identification Number (ITIN).
-That’s a tax-processing number assigned to foreign nationals who are required to have a U.S. taxpayer identification number, but do not have one and are ineligible for Social Security numbers.
+No, you won’t need a U.S. citizenship or even a green card, but you will need an Individual Taxpayer Identification Number (ITIN).
+That’s a tax-processing number assigned to foreign nationals who are required to have a U.S. taxpayer identification number, but do not have one and are therefore ineligible for Social Security numbers.

 An ITIN can be issued by the Internal Revenue Service or by a Certified Professional Accountant approved by the IRS.
-You will have to fill out a W-7 Form (in English language) in order to request an ITIN.
+You will have to fill out a W-7 Form (in English) in order to request an ITIN.
 On the W-7 form you will be required to give a valid reason for your application.

 Depending on your nationality, you may also need a valid foreign passport, and two or more current photo identifications, such as a driver’s license.

-How does international taxes work?
+How do international taxes work?

 How will a U.S. real estate purchase affect my taxes?